Last revised: March 7, 2023

 By: Adam Burns

-While the railroad tended to focus more heavily on its freight business, particularly coal, it did field a fine, albeit confined, fleet of trains including the George Washington, Sportsman, and Fast Flying Virginian (F.F.V.).
-When Robert Young became president in 1942 everything changed, at least in regards to the company's passenger department.
+While the C&O had historically focused primarily on its freight business, particularly coal, it did field a small fleet of fine trains including the George Washington, Sportsman, and Fast Flying Virginian (F.F.V.).
+When Robert Young became president in 1942 everything changed.

-He believed strongly in this business with intentions to seriously beef up the fleet once hostilities ceased.
-Believing the C&O should take full advantage of the robust travel business at the time he quickly placed orders for new equipment from the Budd Company and Pullman-Standard.
+He believed strongly in this business with intentions of seriously upgrading the railroad's passenger department after World War II.
+Believing the C&O should take full advantage of the robust travel business he quickly placed orders for new equipment from the Budd Company and Pullman-Standard.

-However, a backlog from other carriers delayed many of these cars from arriving for more than two years; a situation which would eventually doom the Chessie.
+However, the backlog for streamlined cars at the time delayed the new equipment's arrival for more than two years; a situation which would eventually doom the Chessie.

-According to Thomas Dixon, Jr.'s, "Chesapeake & Ohio Passenger Service: 1847-1971," the C&O boasted the Chessie as the most luxurious all-coach train ever put into service.
+According to Thomas Dixon, Jr.'s, "Chesapeake & Ohio Passenger Service: 1847-1971," the C&O boasted the Chessie as the most luxurious all-coach train ever launched.

-The name carried deep roots within the company's culture as "Chessie, The Sleeping Kitten" became a marketing sensation when the little fur feline debuted in 1933.
-The iconic kitten became the unofficial symbol of the C&O throughout the rest of its corporate existence and led to the railroad's nickname as "Chessie."
+The name carried deep roots within the company's culture as "Chessie, The Sleeping Kitten" had became a marketing sensation when the little fur feline debuted in 1933.
+The iconic mascot became the unofficial symbol of the C&O throughout its corporate existence, which led to the railroad's nickname as "Chessie."

-In addition to the C&O's bold statement of luxury the train would be powered by new technology, a steam-turbine locomotive designed by General Electric and Baldwin dubbed the Class M-1.
-Just like the N&W, the C&O believed fervently in coal and steam-powered locomotives, wishing to project this through a new locomotive concept.
+In addition to the C&O's bold statement of luxury, the train was also powered by new technology, a steam-turbine locomotive designed by General Electric and Baldwin, dubbed the Class M-1.

-The railroad intended the M-1's to handle the Chessie for the duration of its trip with fueling stops, as Mr. Dixon notes, at terminals along the main line in Clifton Forge, Virginia and Hinton, West Virginia.
+The railroad intended to utilize these massive locomotives in handling The Chessie for the duration of its trip with fueling stops at Clifton Forge, Virginia and Hinton, West Virginia.

 Unfortunately, while steam-turbines were powerful and fast on paper they were an unproven design.
-The three streamlined M-1's built, #500-502, carried a 2-C1+2-C1-B wheel arrangement and while they never got the chance to prove themselves ahead of the Chessie they were disappointing and unreliable in service on other trains.
+The three streamlined M-1's built, #500-502, carried a 2-C1+2-C1-B wheel arrangement and ultimately never got the chance to prove themselves in service due to their poor performance during testing.

 The locomotives were completed between 1947 and 1948; after only a few years on the road the turbines were scrapped in 1950.